bcwhite-code/brians-blueprints/self-building-spacex.md

 full assembler configuration.
 Then do any downgrades to asm2 that are necessary.

+Nav-Sats can be temporarily disabled (turn the config combinator for the station to "off") if it's drawing too many resources.

 * Nuclear (480MW): There is no Kovarex in this block but it'll provide some power and nuclear fuel for later off-planet exploration.

 The Mall has a personal cargo rocket silo that will begin to be built